will4381/ai-detection-analysis/README.md

 # AI Text Detectability Analysis
 All 1000 rows of data is available in `dataset.csv` with 119 rows having NaN values resulting in a total usable row count of 881.
-Claude Sonnet 3.5 was used to generate a significant portion of the code as well as clean it.
+Claude Sonnet 3.5 was used to generate portions of the code as well as clean it.

 ## Table of Contents
 1. [Introduction](#introduction)